Purchasing A Computer System

 Small Computer Dealers

-Due to the blanket of wide spread advertisement, much attention is centered on the big online mail-order houses and the large electronic stores.
+Due to the blanket of wide spread advertisement, much attention is centered on the big online vendors and the large electronic stores.
 Often, the small "mom and pop" computer dealer is overlooked as a reliable place to purchase a computer.

 A reputable small computer dealer tends to have salespeople and technicians who are very knowledgeable and experienced.
 In fact, many of the technicians double as salespeople.
 Nothing like talking to the person who is actually going to put your computer together and test it!
 Many independent sellers will also go the extra mile to help you out since they have much more at stake with you being satisfied than does a large computer dealer salesperson.

-The big draw back of mail order is that you do not physically see nor test the item you are purchasing.
+The big drawback of ordering online is that you do not physically see nor test the item you are purchasing.
 In addition, shipping can sometimes result in damaged merchandise.
-One frustrating thing that can happen when purchasing a new computer system by mail is to receive this new toy with a QC certificate and find out that it does not work.
+One frustrating thing that can happen when purchasing a new computer system online is to receive this new toy with a QC certificate and find out that it does not work.

-Trying to get technical support for or returning a damaged system purchased through mail order can sometimes be a nightmare.
+Trying to get technical support for or returning a damaged system purchased online can sometimes be a nightmare.
 You can expect to spend a long time on the telephone, usually 45 minutes or more.
-In short, if you do not need to ask questions and do not need technical support nor advice, mail order is a great option.
+In short, if you do not need to ask questions and do not need technical support nor advice, online is a great option.

-There are many sources where you can locate a reputable computer mail order house.
-You can easily find computer mail order house information on the Internet.
-An even better source is one of the leading computer magazines.
-All the major computer manufactures (Dell, HP, etc.) also sell directly to the public via the Internet.
+There are many sources where you can locate a reputable online vendor.
+You can easily find online vendor information on the Internet.
+A good source can also be found in one of the leading technology magazines (e.g., Wired or Computerworld).
+All the major computer manufactures (e.g., Dell or HP) also sell directly to the public via the Internet.

 2. Find Yourself A Good Salesperson